 • Eric Randall Morris •

-Eric Randall Morris is a published, award-winning designer living and working in San Francisco.
+Eric Randall Morris is a published, award-winning designer living and working in Atlanta, Georgia.
 Formally trained as an architect, he holds an M. Arch from MIT (’14) and a B.S.
 Arch from Georgia Tech (’11) and has been engaged in the art and architecture field for the past 10 years.
 His graphics began as an attempt to catalogue an index of contemporary American Vernacular architecture(s) - which transformed into a continually evolving visual exercise of the elevations and facades of cities + suburbs around him.
 His work is about actualizing daydreams, and fabricating these surreal new worlds through two dimensions.

 Reality is the collective interpretation of our perceptions.
 In the post-truth information age we find ourselves in, perception has emerged as the media through which language, advanced tooling, and technologies operate.
 In the past, the inherent limitations of these devices sustained a controlled distance between the observer and the observed, but as we run towards the future the force of these constraints has diminished.
 The architectural image series titled ‘An American Hyperreality’ - explores the notions of fact and fiction in image